 Computer Modeling (2 credits) – spring

-Prerequisite: (Architectural Acoustics and Sound Systems Design)
+Prerequisite: (Architectural Acoustics I and Audiovisual System Design)

 Basics of computer modeling for room acoustics and sound system design.
 Topics include general theory and assumptions underlying computer modeling, different types of acoustical models, auralization, small room acoustics, large room acoustics, and sound system computer models.
 Introduction to popular computer models including Room Sizer, Room Optimizer, EASE, ULYSSES, and ODEON.